SpenceKonde/megaTinyCore/README.md

 #### What the overclocking numbers mean
 Overclocked speeds are typical maximum speeds that can be reached with basic functionality intact.
 Not all parts will reach or function at these speeds, and the operating temperature range is likely far narrower than it is at the rated speeds.
 I'm aware of nobody who has played with overclocking the 0-series, but as it was released at the same time as the 1-series and appears to be a 1-series with fewer features, I would expect them to be the same - though if they turned out not to be, I could rationalize a difference in either direction equally easily (and even phrase it in a way that makes someone who assumed otherwise look silly: "they're budget parts, likely made with a less advanced process, of course they don't overclock as well!" or "without all those wacky features hanging off the clock, of course they overclock better!").

-The internal oscillator speeds can be reached (on most but not all specimens) with [tuning](megaavr/extras/Tuning.md).
-Best results however are obtained with an external oscillator.
+The internal oscillator speeds can be reached (on most but not all specimens) with [tuning](megaavr/extras/Ref_Tuning.md).
+Best results overcocking are (as on classic AVRs) obtained with an external oscillator.
 Never use an overclocked part in any critical application. neither stability nor correctness of artithmatic can be guaranteed!!

 ### Automotive (VAO) versions
 The automotive versions should also work.
 You must always select the 16 MHz-derived clock speeds on these parts.
 They do not support 20 MHz operation.